 Laser blepharoplasty helps minimize the appearance of eye bags by breaking down the fat deposits that cause that area to “bulge”.
 The laser also tightens the skin on the eyelids, for a firmer and smoother undereye area.

-This non invasive eye bag removal treatment does involve very small incisions, but these are made with a fine laser rather than a scalpel.
-The heat cauterizes or seals the blood vessels, so there’s less bleeding and swelling than traditional blepharoplasty.
+This non-invasive eye bag removal treatment does involve very small incisions, but these are made with a fine laser rather than a scalpel.
+The heat cauterizes or seals the blood vessels, so there’s less bleeding and swelling than in traditional blepharoplasty.
 Healing time usually takes about a week (compared to the 3-4 weeks for eye bag removal surgery).

-Where to Go for Eyebag Removal in Singapore
+Where to Go for Non-Surgical Eyebag Removal Treatments in Singapore?

 Find Check Beauty Insider’s directory of aesthetic clinics in Singapore!
 Find a doctor near you, get contact numbers so you can schedule a personal consultation, or look at reviews.